Abdelrahmannasser139/big-data-docker-pipeline/README.md

 Data Loading (load.py): Loads the dataset as a DataFrame and passes it to the next step.
 Data Preprocessing (dpre.py): Cleans, transforms, reduces, and discretizes the data, saving it to res_dpre.csv.
 Exploratory Data Analysis (eda.py): Saves 3 text files (eda-in-1.txt, eda-in-2.txt, eda-in-3.txt) with insights.
-Visualization (vis.py): Saves a scatter plot as vis.png.
+Visualization (vis.py): Saves a bar chart as vis.png.
 Modeling (model.py): Runs K-means clustering and saves cluster counts in k.txt.
 5. Copy Results from the Container to Local Machine Run final.sh on your local machine to copy the output files from the container and then stop the container: